soisik/tekton-demo/README.md

   of your container images registry. it is assumed your kubernetes nodes would be able to pull images from it, without authenticating. and that Tekton jobs may push images, without authenticating.
+- generate your own key pair (`cosign generate-key-pair`) then paste your passphrase, public and private keys into `tekton/secret-cosign.yaml`.

 ## Install Assets